Viptha369/SocialSphere/README.md

 # SocialSphere
-This project is a basic structure of <b>SOCIAL MEDIA DATABASE</b>  which could easily be connected to frontend interface.
+This project is developed by using <b>SQL</b>and it a basic structure of <b>SOCIAL MEDIA DATABASE</b>  which could easily be connected to frontend interface.
 <br>

 <h5>User-Centric Data Handling:</h5>